mkht/PSOpenAI/Guides/How_to_use_Assistants.md

     -PassThru
 ```

-## Step 3 : Run the Assiatnt with Thread.
+## Step 3 : Run the Assistant with Thread.

 For the AI model to respond to user messages, create a Run by associating an Assistant with a Thread.
 The Assistants reads Thread's messages and runs tools such as Code Interpreter if necessary to create an response.